 Let’s be honest!
-When it’s time to fertilize roses, for many home gardeners, purchasing of a bag of rose fertilizer is a purchase of mystery.
+When you’re looking for the best rose fertilizer, for many home gardeners, purchasing a bag of fertilizer for rose bushes is a mystery purchase.

 The three numbers always indicate the number of units of: